 Paraguay has enjoyed relative stability following its transition to democracy in the early 1990s.
 However, the nation is the region's largest producer of marijuana and traffics more illegal cigarettes than any country in the Western Hemisphere.
 Organized crime in Paraguay benefits from rampant, widespread corruption, and criminal opportunities come from being wedged between South America’s two largest drug consumers in Brazil and Argentina, and being adjacent to one of the region’s burgeoning narcotics hubs in Bolivia.

 While Paraguay does not suffer high homicide rates, it is a major route for the trafficking of drugs and firearms.
-In addition to local criminal organizations, foreign crime networks — particularly from Brazil — also operate in Paraguay, and a small but persistent guerrilla group has added to the nation’s security challenges.
+In addition to local criminal organizations, foreign crime networks -- especially Brazil's PCC -- also operate in Paraguay, and a small but persistent guerrilla group has added to the nation's security challenges.

 Paraguay is one of two landlocked nations in South America.
 It measures 406,752 square kilometers, slightly smaller than the US state of California.